bluesillybeard/Pinc/readme.md

 - empty / "null" / mock graphics backend
 - figure out how to get Pinc working on older operating systems
     - This may be best accomplished by using Zig's C backend, or maybe even rewriting Pinc in C because Zig does not seem to have any intention of supporting EOL operating systems.
+    - Particularly Windows 7 which is still used for some reason, as well as older version of MacOS (I don't have older mac computers to test on though)
+    - This may be easier by avoiding libc wherever possible - It's basically impossible to do Linux without libc, but Windows and Macos may be a different story.